 In 2012, Congress passed the American Medical Isotopes Production Act (AMIPA), which directed NNSA to establish a technology-neutral program to support the establishment of domestic supplies of Mo-99 without the use of HEU.
 NNSA has implemented this by competitively awarding 50%/50% cost-shared cooperative agreements to commercial entities and providing funds to the Department of Energy’s (DOE) National Laboratories to support development of non-HEU Mo-99 production technologies.
 NNSA’s collaboration with U.S. industry has achieved historic results.
 In November 2018, NorthStar Medical Radioisotopes began the first domestic production in nearly 30 years, utilizing a neutron capture technology with molybdenum-98 targets.

-NNSA currently manages five cooperative agreements with four U.S. companies, all developing diverse Mo-99 production technologies:
+NNSA currently manages cooperative agreements with three U.S. companies, all developing diverse Mo-99 production technologies:

 - NorthStar Medical Radioisotopes, LLC (Beloit, Wisconsin)